 Vasalgel was inspired by the work on a polymer contraceptive called RISUG®, which is in advanced clinical trials in India; some of the men have been using RISUG® for more than 15 years.
 But right now, only local men near the study sites in India are eligible for the trials, and formal reversibility studies have only been done in animals, not men.

 READ MORE: RISUG’s story in WIRED

 In early 2010, Parsemus Foundation began developing a polymer contraceptive for the rest of the world outside India.
 The new polymer contraceptive is called Vasalgel™, and 12 months of rabbit studies have shown no sperm from the second semen sample onwards!
+Sperm flow quickly returned in rabbits that had the polymer flushed out.
 The goal is to have it on the market as an alternative to vasectomy as soon as possible, with the first clinical trial expected to begin in 2014.

 Want to see Vasalgel make it to market?
 Since long-term methods aren’t a big money-maker (it’s a lot more profitable to sell pills to men’s partners every month), big pharma isn’t interested– so we’re relying on public support.
-Please send in even $5 or $10 to help fund the monkey study (the last study needed before human trials) and stand up and be counted as a supporter!
+With over 18,000 men and women waiting to hear about clinical trials, even $5 or $10 each will fund the monkey study (the last study needed before human trials).
+Stand up and be counted as a supporter!
+So far over 800 supporters have contributed to the study.
 Already donated?
 Here’s how else you can get involved:

 Help make it happen